bdoerfchen/chatgpt-restapi/readme.md

 # General
-This REST API is based on onury5506's [Discord GPT Chatbot](https://github.com/onury5506/Discord-ChatGPT-Bot), which used transitive-bullshit's (https://github.com/transitive-bullshit/chatgpt-api)[ChatGPT Library] to send requests to OpenAIs API.
+This REST API is based on onury5506's [Discord GPT Chatbot](https://github.com/onury5506/Discord-ChatGPT-Bot), which used transitive-bullshit's [ChatGPT Library](https://github.com/transitive-bullshit/chatgpt-api) to send requests to OpenAIs API.
 But instead of creating a discord bot and subscribing to incoming messages, this API opens a way for other machine services to chat with ChatGPT.

 It offers the comfort to send messages and get the response in a conversation with a simple conversationID.
 The API uses this ID to map to chatGPT specific information like the `parentMessageId` and their `conversationId`.
 After a restart of this application, the API still keeps this mapping.
 To reset a conversation, use the given endpoint.